Educational Outreach Overview

 In its third year 2016, the "Science and Cooking for Kids" program with Chemistry’s role in chocolate bars shows kids the science behind food continued to expand reaching students at the Ed Portal, the Margaret Fuller House, and the Cambridge Community Center.

 In 2017, the MRSEC continued to offer two programs for elementary and middle school students that are extensions of the highly popular Science and Cooking undergraduate course and public lectures.
 In summer 2017, RET Frank Mooney led the Science & Cooking Summer Program once per week for 5-6 weeks in collaboration with the Harvard Education Portal in Allston (10 students), the Margaret Fuller Neighborhood House in Cambridge (25-37 students each week), and the Cambridge Community Center (8-12 students weekly).
 The main goal of this program is to challenge students in grades 4-6 to think of science and math not just as potential career paths, but as inherently useful skills in their everyday lives.
-The re-design of the program has allowed the MRSEC to reach more economically diverse students by partnering with programs whose participants are from underrepresented groups.
+The re-design of the program has allowed the MRSEC to reach more students by partnering with several programs.
 Information on the summer 2017 Science & Cooking activities is available.

-In 2019, a group of 6- and 7-year-olds conducted several culinary experiments for an Edible experimentation to made fruit smoothies to understand the varying densities of different liquids, and sugar cookies while testing the reactions of diaper and snow polymers. - 3-D Printing and Science & Cooking Programs: Native American High School Students — The MRSEC continued its collaboration with the Harvard Medical School to deliver two sessions on science and cooking for a group of 18 Hopi, Navajo, Assiniboine, and Sioux high school students.
+In 2024, Science and Cooking 15th year, highlighted several renowned chefs to showcase science behind different culinary techniques and the science of flavor to include fermentation with yeast while making pizza, phase transitions in chocolate, and the thermodynamics of barbecue. - 3-D Printing and Science & Cooking Programs: Native American High School Students — The MRSEC continued its collaboration with the Harvard Medical School to deliver two sessions on science and cooking for a group of 18 Hopi, Navajo, Assiniboine, and Sioux high school students.
 The students and their teachers, who were at the Harvard Medical School for a 3-week program on "The Neuroscience of Addiction," participated in 2 short modules on science and cooking.
-The 3rd afternoon was dedicated to a 3D printing workshop led by members of the Lewis group.
-2017 Science & Cooking activities is available.
+The 3rd afternoon was dedicated to a 3D printing workshop led by members of the Lewis group that combined Science & Cooking activities.

 Learn more about Pre-College, Elementary, and Middle School Activities